First up, let me say that I think when it comes to Link Building transparency is very important.

 And it’s becoming more so.
 As the guys over at Yeah!Local stated in a recent post, Trust Flow and Relevance are now highly important.

-With this in mind we focus on outreach to sites that have genuine traffic rather than just focusing on a link opportunity based purely on a great DA.
-Over time these links will send the right sort of traffic to your site.
+With this in mind we focus on outreach to sites that have genuine traffic rather than just focusing on a link opportunity based purely on a great DA (or any other metric you choose to use).
+Over time these links will send the right sort of traffic to your site and the right message to the search engines.

 Part 1 – Analysis and Preparation